Eiekama/Sentiment-Analysis-with-Ndlinear/README.md

 # Sentiment Analysis with Ndlinear
+[Ndlinear](https://github.com/ensemble-core/NdLinear) [[1]](#1) is a novel linear transformation proposed as a replacement for standard linear layers, promising performance improvements by preserving important cross-dimension information without increasing overhead.

-This project trains a lightweight GPT model [[1]](#1) to perform binary sentiment analysis on movie reviews.
+This project trains a lightweight GPT model [[2]](#2) to perform binary sentiment analysis on movie reviews.
 The model was further modified with Ndlinear, whose results were then compared with the initial baseline.

 ## Approach
 There was a lot of freedom in how I could choose to modify the baseline model with Ndlinear.